syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CellRightMarginCommand</p>
 </td>
 <td width="217">
-<p>Represents the command to change the value of right margin for the selected table cell in a `SfRichTextBoxAdv` control.</p>
+<p>Represents the command to change the value of right margin for the selected table cell in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
 <p>The right margin value to be applied for the current selected cell.</p>